TUDelft-DataDrivenControl/PALMsuperController/README.md

 WRC:
 Hinf controller that provides wake redirection control.

+MAKE_WTM:
+Contains a function that generates excitation signals for PALM.

 BIN:
-Contains MATLAB function that plots PALM flow data (.nc) at hub-heigth and power signals.
+Contains MATLAB function that plots PALM flow data (.nc) at hub-height and power signals.

 ## Publications: